 First, identify who the story will be about.
 Look for EITC recipients with interesting, heart-warming, or surprising stories.
 The best candidates are open, outgoing people who can paint a picture with their words, are passionate about EITC and want other eligible taxpayers to get the EITC they earned.

 Talk with your potential EITC spokespersons.
 Get details about their lives, their families and the changes that EITC made possible.
 Ask if they are wiling to share their story with the public.
 Most importantly, ask for permission to pitch their story to a reporter and identify which personal details you can divulge.

-Decide the best time to sell your story...mid-January, when people are gathering their tax records and waiting for their Forms W-2, late January when many volunteer assistance sites open, or other dates.
+Determine the best time to sell your story, Mid-January is when people are gathering their tax records and waiting for their W-2 forms because late January is when many volunteer assistance sites open, or other dates.